Clemapfel/Mousetrap.jl/docs/src/01_manual/05_event_handling.md

 # Chapter 5: Event Handling

 In this chapter, we will learn:
++ What input focus is
-+ How to manually handle user interaction
++ How to react to any user input event
 + What an event controller is
 + How to connect an event controller to any widget